daveshanley/quobix.com/content/vacuum/about.md

 because spectral does a good job, except for one thing...

 {{< error-box >}}
-Spectral is really, slow against large and multiple specs.
+Spectral is really slow against large and multiple specs.
 {{< /error-box >}}

 ## We need a faster linter